 Bear in mind that you can use some of these school bag essentials for school or even day care too.
 We have a child at each and a lot of the items cross over.

-You can also download my free School Bag must haves Checklist here:
+You can also download my free School Bag must haves Checklist from my Resource Library here:

 This helpful list is kindly sponsored by Nexcare™.